 Look the Part

 It is important to look the part when you are going to charge premium pricing.
 This means that your website, your branding, marketing, advertising, it all needs to exude "premium-ness".
-Your portfolio shouldn't look like a pottery barn catalog, it should look like Elle Decor.
+If you want to be able to charge more than Pottery Barn prices, your portfolio shouldn't look like a Pottery Barn catalog, it should look like Elle Decor.

 Because impressions are important, your personal appearance should also exude "premium-ness".
 Consider your car, your purse, your clothing, and your personal hygiene.
 You've heard the saying: dress for the job that you want.